-- (B) Inflation and Salary Increase: The inflation and salary increase assumptions are consistent with the Retirement Plan assumptions.
-As noted above in the commentary regarding the net investment return assumption, the inflation assumption of 3.25 percent is higher than Aon Hewitt's long-term inflation expectation of 2.1 percent and should be monitored closely in the future, especially as it relates to the assumed net investment return assumption. - (C) Disability and Withdrawal Rates: Disability and withdrawal rates matched those of the Retirement Plan.
-These assumptions were all analyzed in the last experience study performed by the Retirement Plan's actuary, which examined 5 years of plan history, from January 1, 2008 to December 31, 2012.
+- (B) Inflation and Salary Increase.
+The inflation and salary increase assumptions are consistent with the Retirement Plan assumptions.
+As noted above in the commentary regarding the net investment return assumption, the inflation assumption of 3.25 percent is higher than Aon Hewitt's long-term inflation expectation of 2.1 percent and should be monitored closely in the future, especially as it relates to the assumed net investment return assumption. - (C) Disability and Withdrawal Rates.
+Disability and withdrawal rates matched those of the Retirement Plan.
+These assumptions were all analyzed in the last experience study performed by the Retirement Plan's actuary, which examined five years of plan history, from January 1, 2008 to December 31, 2012.
 Aon Hewitt reviewed that experience study and the assumptions selected as part of our 2014 report.
-These assumptions are unchanged from the prior year. - (D) Mortality: Pre-retirement and post-retirement mortality rates follow the RP-2000 Blue Collar Table, generational to 2016 based on Scale BB and then fully generational, and mortality rates for disabled employees are set at the RP-2000 Disabled Table, generational to 2016 based on Scale BB and then fully generational.
+These assumptions are unchanged from the prior year. - (D) Mortality.
+Pre-retirement and post-retirement mortality rates follow the RP-2000 Blue Collar Table, generational to 2016 based on Scale BB and then fully generational, and mortality rates for disabled employees are set at the RP-2000 Disabled Table, generational to 2016 based on Scale BB and then fully generational.
 Actuarial Standard of Practice No. 35 (ASOP No. 35) provides guidance with respect to mortality improvement before and after the measurement date.

 The Plan's current mortality assumption was chosen before the final RP-2014 and MP-2014 reports were issued by the Society of Actuaries (SOA).
 The 2014 SOA report stated that it is not inappropriate for actuaries to consider one or more of the RP-2014 tables for public plan use.
-The SOA has since released an update to MP-2014 called MP-2015, and has further indicated their intention to provide annual updates to their mortality model.
+The SOA has since released two updates to MP-2014 called MP-2015 and MP-2016, and has further indicated their intention to provide annual updates to their mortality model.
 Consistent with the RP-2000 tables, the new RP-2014 tables are prepared on a benefits-weighted basis, and experience studies using these tables (either RP-2000 or RP-2014) should generally also be performed on a benefits-weighted basis, rather than a headcount-weighted basis.
 Due to significant changes in mortality rates that were found in the SOA's recent studies and released in their recent reports, Aon Hewitt recommends that a new mortality analysis be conducted for this Plan, on a benefits-weighted based, in time to reflect the results in the assumptions that are adopted and used for next year's valuation.

-- (E) Active Retirement Rates: Active retirement rates are consistent with those of the Retirement Plan.
+- (E) Active Retirement Rates.
+Active retirement rates match those of the Retirement Plan.
 This assumption was analyzed in the Retirement Plan's experience review that Aon Hewitt previously reviewed. - (F) Retirement Age.
-Selecting age 65 as the expected retirement age for inactive participants is not unreasonable. - (G) Participation Rates for Retirees.
-The participation assumption for future retirees is based on service at retirement.
-The assumed participation rates decrease as retiree contributions increase.
-Participation rates for 2015 have changed so that there are now separate participation assumptions for non-Medicare eligible and Medicare eligible participants.
-The RHCT's actuary stated that effective January 1, 2015, the percent of full cost paid by pre-Medicare retirees is not the same as the percent paid by Medicare retirees, so the participation rate varies.
+Selecting age 65 as the expected retirement age for inactive participants is not unreasonable.